-The first trains were big, lumbering, uncomfortable, dark,slow, and were powered by men shoveling coal to heat water and using steam to turn gears and wheels.
-Train tracks were wide and it took the help of thousands of Chinese immigrants to lay track from one side of the American continent to the other.
+The first trains were big, lumbering, uncomfortable, dark, and were powered by men shoveling coal into fireboxes to heat water and using the created steam to turn gears and wheels.
+Train tracks were wide and it took the help of thousands of Chinese immigrants to lay down track from one side of our American continent to the other.

 Modern trains are sleeker, well lit, aerodynamic, fast.

-Waiting for the Number 8 in the Narita Airport,we commuters stand at our proper pick up spot.
+Waiting for the Number 8 bullet train in the Narita Airport,we commuters stand religiously at our proper pick up spot.

-When my train stops and a door opens, I step inside and take a seat, hope I haven’t gotten on the wrong slow boat to China.
-As we make more stops,new passengers, that have no seat, grab rings hanging from the ceiling with one hand, hold their purse or suitcase with the other.
+When my train stops and its door opens, I step inside and take my seat and hope I haven’t gotten on the wrong slow boat to China.
+As we make more stops,new passengers, that have no seat, grab rings hanging from the ceiling with one hand, hold on to their purse or suitcase firmly with the other.

-The ride from one airport to the other is two hours through Japan countryside and cities.
+The ride from the Narita airport to the Haneda Airport is two hours through pastoral Japan countryside, and through medium size cities.

-My commute reaches the Haneda Airport and I grab my carry on bag.
-I have four hours to get from one airport to the other, get my boarding passes, get to the right gate, and two and a half of those hours are already eaten up in transit.
+My commute gets me to the Haneda Airport and I grab my carry on bag.
+I had four hours to get from one airport to the other, get my boarding passes, get to my right gate, and board the right plane.
+Two and a half of those four hours have already been burned up in transit.

 Japan has captured my attention.